vcodecopenh264_web_logo

 Simple example

-A simple example opens a video file with OpenCV, captures video from the file, converts frames to NV12 pixel format (required for the codec) and encodes them.
+This simple example opens a video file with OpenCV, captures video from the file, converts frames to NV12 pixel format (required for the codec), and encodes them.
 Source code:

 #include <iostream>